 We are happy to say that since arriving at Pegasus in 2019 the mother-daughter pair have become extremely extroverted and affectionate.
 They no longer need heavy coats to keep warm, and their hooves are taken care of regularly by our farrier.

-Muscovy Duck.
-Delilah is the newest resident at Pegasus.
-She was found by a member of the community, seemingly stuck in a frozen pond, while children threw stones and other objects at her.
+Delilah, a Muscovy duck, was found by a member of the community, seemingly stuck in a frozen pond, while children threw stones and other objects at her.
 The concerned citizen jumped in to rescue her and brought her home to recover.
 After a few months, the OSPCA were notified and the person caring for Delilah contacted Pegasus to take her in.

-We are happy to say that since arriving at Pegasus in August 2020, Delilah is becoming much more comfortable in her new digs and is making friends with the volunteers.
-Upon arrival, she was quarantined inside the barn to monitor her health and teach her that Pegasus is a safe place for her to live.
-She is now free to roam the sanctuary and is starting to integrate with our other animals.
-She is still technically a wild duck and will not have her wings clipped so she has the freedom to leave whenever she chooses, but so far she has shown no sign of wanting to leave.
+We are happy to say that since arriving at Pegasus in August 2020, Delilah has become very comfortable here, and roams the sanctuary, happily integrating with our other animals.
+She is still technically a wild duck and will not have her wings clipped so she has the freedom to leave whenever she chooses, but she has shown no sign of wanting to leave.
 She has claimed the pond's floating raft as hers, and has been known to have sleepovers on it on warm summer nights!

 Russian Pavlovskaya Hen.
-Ruskie came to Pegasus on October 7th 2020.
+Ruskie came to Pegasus in 2020.
 She had previously been living with other chickens who, for some unknown reason, pecked at her eyes until she became permanently blind.